Top 4 Pool Deck Resurfacing Myths Busted

 Common myths about resurfacing concrete decks could be stopping you from getting the poolside oasis of your dreams!
 Many people think that you have to choose between "quick fixes" and expensive demolitions when your concrete pool deck starts to look old.
 It's not true.
 Let's get you one step closer to having a safe, attractive concrete pool deck at your home in the Northeast as we bust five common pool deck resurfacing myths.

 This so-called easy fix is anything but easy once you really dig down.
-If you've been researching the best way to resurface your concrete pool deck, there's no doubt you've come across online tutorials or advertisements for using concrete overlay products.
+If you've been researching the best way to resurface your concrete pool deck, there's no doubt you've come across online tutorials or advertisements for using concrete overlay products, some even done by so-called professionals.
 Nobody can blame you for being tempted.

 Unfortunately, the reality of overlays is that they are often more trouble than they're worth.
 While you may be able to change the appearance of your concrete pool deck, the difference is only superficial.
 That's because concrete overlays are thin veneers that rest on the surface of concrete.
-Over time, they are very likely to chip and peel.
+Over time, in the Northeast, they will chip, peel and delaminate.
 Since repairing one single area of a peeling or chipping overlay isn't possible, you'll end up needing to scrape away the entire veneer to redo the project.

-Myth #3: Pavers Are the Best for Concrete Pool Patios
+Myth #2: Pavers Are Great for Concrete Pool Patios

 Many homeowners have heard that pavers are considered the most elegant option for a pool patio.
 There's no doubt that pavers create an attractive, ornamental look for a patio.
 However, there are some hidden downsides that you may not know about until you're forced to live with pavers.
 Here's the truth about pavers: